alecdhuse/FoldingMap-XML/README.md

 		<pair key="6">b40001ff</pair>
 	</ColorRamp>

+## \<coordinates\>

+	A tag used by various objects to specify what coordinates that object uses.
+The tag content can contain a variaty of formats which cna be intermingled.

+	Possible formats:
+		- Node IDs seperated by spaces
+		- Two dimentional coordinates consisting of longitude,latitude pairs, with each pair seperated by spaces.
+		- Three dimentional coordinates consisting of longitude,latitude,altitude pairs, with each pair seperated by spaces.
+		- Four dimentional coordinates consisting of longitude,latitude,altitude,timestamp pairs, with each pair seperated by spaces.

+### Example:

+	<coordinates>12 -3.025556,58.64749 -3.03,58.60027,3 -122.66198,45.52524,4,2012-09-06T22:41:24Z</coordinates>

 ## \<Data\>

 	The Data tag is used by Map Objects to store Key/Value Data.
 Each object can only contain one of each key.
 If an object had multiple entries for a single key only the last entry is used, the others are discarded.

 ### Syntax:
 	<data>